Beta-decay stable isobars: Introduction

 All primordial nuclides are beta decay stable, with the exception of 40K, 50V, 87Rb, 113Cd, 115In, 138La, 176Lu, and 187Re.
-In addition, 123Te and 180mTa have not been observed to decay, but are believed to undergo beta decay with an extremely long half-life (over 1015 years).
-Non-primordial 247Cm should undergo beta decay to 247Bk, but has also never been observed to do so.
-Finally, 48Ca and 96Zr have not been observed to undergo beta decay (which is theoretically possible for both), but double beta decay is known for both.
-All elements up to and including nobelium, except technetium and promethium, are known to have at least one beta-stable isotope.
+In addition, 123Te and 180mTa have not been observed to decay, but are believed to undergo beta decay with extremely long half-lives (over 1015 years).
+Theoretically, 123Te can only undergo electron capture to 123Sb, whereas 180mTa can decay in both directions, to 180Hf or 180W.
+Among non-primordial nuclides, there are some other cases of theoretically possible but never-observed beta decay, notably including 222Rn and 247Cm (the most stable isotopes of their elements considering all decay modes).
+Finally, 48Ca and 96Zr have not been observed to undergo beta decay (theoretically possible for both) which is extremely suppressed, but double beta decay is known for both.
+Similar suppression of single beta decay occurs also for 148Gd, a rather short-lived alpha emitter.

+All elements up to and including nobelium, except technetium, promethium, and mendelevium, are known to have at least one beta-stable isotope.
+It is known that technetium and promethium have no beta-stable isotopes; current measurement uncertainties are not enough to say whether mendelevium has them or not.